MillionConcepts/pdr/docs/supported_datasets.md

     - Map-projected Basemap, HiRes, NIR, and UVVIS mosaics
   - Gravity and topography derived products
   - LWIR RDRs
-  - RSS bistatic radar RDRs
+  - RSS bistatic radar RDRs (except a subset of image products; see 'Known Unsupported' below)
   - LIDAR data *note: This is a saved PDS data set, not a regular PDS archive, but it can be opened with `pdr`*
 #### Comet D/Shoemaker-Levy 9/Jupiter Impact Observing Campaign